-- Initial Candidate checkpoint meeting prior to assessment this will be with your assessor and manager. - Task A (ongoing day-to-day activities) see page 34 for more information about the reflective log. - Task B (plan four care and support activities). - Planning meeting for assessment this will be with your assessor and manager. - Task C (set-up and implementation of each care and support activity). - Task D (reflective review of each care and support activity).
+- Initial candidate checkpoint meeting prior to assessment this will be with your assessor and manager. - Task A (ongoing day-to-day activities and reflective log) see page 40 for more information about the reflective log. - Task B (plan and implementation of four observations of a child/children in the work setting). - Task C (holistic evaluation of the outcomes of your four observations). - Task D (four activity plans based on previous observations).